gravyboat/primeminder/README.md

 SaltStack to configure and deploy everything.

-If you just want to check the application out, clone the repo and then from main project directory run `python -m SimpleHTTPServer 8000` and the application should be available on `localhost:8000` depending on your local configuration.
+If you just want to check the application out, clone the repo and then from main project directory run:

+`python -m SimpleHTTPServer 8000`

+and the application should be available on `localhost:8000` depending on your local configuration.